 grep or GNU

-sed, and they are not the same as in mac (freebsd versin), they may not accept the same parameters.
+sed, and they are not the same as in mac (freebsd version).
+Depending on the version, they may use different arguments.

-We are gonna see how can to avoid this using nix.
-And even without using complicated features, it can make your CI system more reproducible.
+nix.
+Even without using complicated features, it can make your CI system more reproducible.

 nix is 3 things at the same time: an OS, a package manager and a language.

 This post is about the package manager.
-I don't have much interest in the language, but more and more I think I'll have to learn it.
+I don't have much interest in the language, yet.
+Though more and more, I think I'll have to learn it.